Lighter-swift/Lighter/Sources/Lighter/Lighter.docc/Mapping.md

 ### Map Using a View Model

-Something which is commonly down anyways is mapping model data to a view model:
+Something which is commonly done anyways is mapping model data to a view model:
 ```swift
 struct CategoryViewMode: Equatable, Identifiable {